 UNIQUE: dancers living with a handicap.

-Props are allowed; however, they must be pre-approved by FEEL THE BEAT, and cannot be stored backstage.
+Props are allowed; however, they must be pre-approved by FEEL THE BEAT.

 There is a 2-minute time limit for installing props and decors.

 FEEL THE BEAT will not be held responsible for any damage or loss of props or costumes.

 Music must be downloaded to the Dropbox account or directly in your FTB account before March 29 2024

 Each song must be action-ready.
 Musical modifications or mixing will NOT be made by our technicians.
 Each song will be played from beginning to end.

 You should have a copy on a USB key with you at all times and available to our technicians.

 Lyrics may NOT contain inappropriate, obscene, violent or offensive language.

 The length of each song will depend upon the categories.

 One point will be deducted for each 10-second span that exceeds the time limit.